Volunteering at the Joe Val Bluegrass Festival

 Floater

-The Floater is a volunteer who is able to substitute for a volunteer that is unable to work their assigned shift.
+The Floater is a volunteer who is available to substitute for a volunteer that is unable to work their assigned shift.
 The floater reports to the volunteer coordinator’s desk ten minutes before each shift change.
 Once all the other volunteers are present at their assignments and the floater is not needed, the floater is released and is given credit for a completed shift.

-Miscellaneous light duty tasks.
+Miscellaneous light duty tasks

 Posting signage within the hotel.